 I had hoped for some good photos of the wolves - sadly, they slept the whole time we were there.
 There are several other attractions in the Camp Verde area, so plan to spend some time here when exploring Arizona.

-I’ve been back to Prescott Valley twice since that weekend, taking Bijou
+I’ve been back to Prescott Valley a few times since, taking Bijou

 with me.
 It's about a three-hour drive, but she’s a good traveler and has gotten reasonably comfortable around Tom’s

 Australian Shepherd, Buddy.
 Plus, it's about 10-15 degrees cooler than Tucson in the summer - can't beat that.